At least fourteen dead in Alabama tornado -sheriff

 Lee County Schools announced on Twitter that campuses in the county would be closed on Monday.

-The National Weather Service (NWS) office in Birmingham, Alabama, said it was sending three survey teams out on Monday to assess damage in Autauga, Macon, Lee and Barbour Counties.
+The National Weather Service office in Birmingham, Alabama, said it was sending three survey teams out on Monday to assess damage in Autauga, Macon, Lee and Barbour counties.

 “Please stay out of damaged areas so first responders can do their job,” the NWS office said on Twitter.